-Every time we dine in the restaurant, I definitely order the meat portion “Tan-Shio (たん塩 or タン塩)”, literally “Tongue Salt” or “Salted Tongue, at least once.
+Every time we dine there, I order the meat portion Tan-Shio (たん塩/タン塩: meaning Tongue Salt or Salted Tongue) at least once.

-Tan-Shio (タン塩) and Gyu-Tan (牛タン)
+Tan-Shio (タン塩) vs. Gyu-Tan (牛タン)

-The salted tongue “Tan-Shio (タン塩)” can be eaten in many Yakiniku restaurants around the country where the meat is grilled on a gridiron.
+The salted tongue Tan-Shio (タン塩) is available at many Yakiniku restaurants in my country, where the meat is grilled on a gridiron.

-Meanwhile, when we Japanese hear “Gyu-Tan (牛タン)”, many will bring to mind Sendai’s specialty thick beef tongue slices.
+Meanwhile, when we Japanese hear Gyu-Tan (牛タン), many will bring to mind Sendai’s specialty thick beef tongue slices.

-Gyutan is a portmanteau word made by combining the Japanese word for “cow” “Gyu (牛)” with the English word Tongue, so unlike Tanshio, Gyutan only refers to beef tongues.
+Gyutan is a portmanteau formed by combining the Japanese word for cow, Gyu (牛), with the English word tongue.
+So unlike Tanshio, Gyutan only refers to beef tongues.